sankalpapharande/sankalpapharande/README.md

 - 👋 Hi, I’m @sankalpapharande
-- 👀 I’m interested in using my knowledge to culminate into something that leads to society's development as a whole.
+- 👀 I’m interested in using my knowledge leads to society's development as a whole.
 - 📚 I'm currently pursuing Master of Science in Computer Sciene at Columbia University.
 - 👨🏻‍🎓 I'm 2019 graduate from Indian Institute of Technology, Kharagpur as Department Topper and with Institute Silver Medal.
 - 💡 I am currently learning Distributed Systems, Scalable Deep Learning Systems, and Concurrent Programming